ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection.Close()
 ~~~

-The Closed Event informs the application that the Remote Endpoint has closed the
+The Closed Event informs the application that the Close Action has successfully
+completed.
+In case of an underlying connection-oriented transport protocol
+such as TCP, this means that the Remote Endpoint has closed the
 Connection.
 There is no guarantee that a remote Close will indeed be
 signaled.

 ~~~
 Connection -> Closed<>